rx-72/Data-Augmentation-Project/README.md

 ### To do:

-1. CREATE DOC SHOWCASING PLOTS BY FRIDAY 11/13/24 (include sections with data length for ease of use)

-2. Decompress decisiontrees to trees that capture the most positives values (rank by top 3 per say, include number of points and the total ranking of the data)

-3. Running tests on naive test approach of insurance and get median robustness to determine if approach gained is by chance or not

-4. Read on influencing functions https://christophm.github.io/interpretable-ml-book/influential.html
+1. Read on influencing functions https://christophm.github.io/interpretable-ml-book/influential.html (pattern mining section)

+2. Write a new code that can compound all methods into a single plot based on method type

+3. Run tests messing around with histogram model

-5. Look into finding subsets of importance vs points of importance if have the time
+4. Look into finding subsets of importance vs points of importance if have the time

 (May remove cancer dataset, tests are more effectively upon numerical data lables)